SUP Surf Camp on the Washington Coast

 - Catching waves with minimum strokes to save energy and your shoulders!

 - How to enjoy SUP surfing all year in the PNW.

 - Learn how to surf your downwind or race board.

-- Saturday – 7:30am – Discussion of surf basics, etiquette, safety and equipment.
+- 9am – Quick discussion of surf basics, surf safety, wave reading, surf etiquette, safety and equipment.